gonzalo-munillag/Exponential_Randomized_Response/README.md

-# Exponential Randomised Response: Combining the Exponential Mechanism and Randomized Response to Increase Utility in Differentially Private Non-Numeric Queries
+# Exponential Randomised Response
+## Combining the Exponential Mechanism and Randomized Response to Increase Utility in Differentially Private Selection

 This repository contains the code to reproduce the publication "---".